Metabo 12V Drill Powermaxx BS 12 BL Q Drill Review

 Footprint

 The Metabo BS 12 BL Q measures in at 6.3″ long and 7.5″ tall.
 Those measurements put it firmly in the middle of the pack.
-Bosch’s PS32 is the smallest and shows off the difference between a pod-style 12V design and one like Metabo’s that goes with a slide pack.
+The Bosch PS32 is the smallest and shows off the difference between a pod-style 12V design and one like Metabo’s that goes with a slide pack.
 There’s more freedom for handle design on a slide pack and Metabo takes advantage of it with a handle feels great in your hand.

 Pricing

 Second, notice Metabo isn’t settling for a 2.0Ah pack.
 Considering one of Metabo’s core competencies is metalworking, they want to make sure their 12V tools keep up with the reputation of their cordless.
 That means you need performance and runtime.
-Metabo warranties it for 3 years.
+Metabo warrants it for 3 years.

 Comparatively, this Metabo 12V drill is on par with Milwaukee’s M12 Fuel bare tool pricing, and the highest in our tests once you add in batteries.
 However, no one else kits their 12V drills with two 4.0Ah packs nor do they have an advanced battery for their 12V platform yet.